rafaelveiga/obsidian-widgets/README.md

 `text`: the text label below the counter

+`id`: the id of the counter.
+Use this if you want to have more than one counter in the same note (optional)

 #### Notice

-The counter widget is supported only once by note.
-If you add more than one counter widget to a note, they will share the same count.
+The counter widget is supported multiple times by note if you provide an unique `id` per counter.
+If you add more than one counter widget to a note without an `id`, they will share the same count.
 To sync the count between devices, make sure your `.obsidian/plugins` folder is synced between devices.
 This is where Obsidian stores the data for this plugin

 #### Example